Tai, Nigeria

 Gbene-Ue, Horo, Kebara Kira, Korokoro (the seat of the Tai monarch), Koroma, Kpite, Nonwa Tai (Kebara), Nonwa Uedume, Norkpo, Sime and Ueken.

 Other communities include Kporghor and Gio.

 Tai Local government area has two broad sections: the Tua Tua Kingdom and the Barasi Nonwa Kingdom,(Tai 1and Tai 2) both under the overall Tai kingdom headed by the Gbene Mene Tai.
 The primary occupation of the Tai people are farming, and fishing to a lesser degree.

 In September 2009, Samuel Nnee was the paramount ruler of the Kpite Community in Tai LGA.

 There are many oil wells in the LGA, which is laced with pipelines, with most of the oil installations being operated by Shell Nigeria.
 However, the local community has seen little benefit from oil extraction, and infrastructure is poor.

 In the 1990s, the Movement for the Survival of the Ogoni People began a struggle against the degradation of their lands, which at times erupted into violence.

 In June 2001 an oil pipeline that passes through the Baraale community ruptured and spilled crude oil into nearby forests, farmlands and houses.
 There were delays in repair, and in October 2001 the spilled oil caught fire, causing extensive environmental damage.

 The region suffers from violence, kidnapping and arson.

 Climate/Geography

 Tai experiences year-round heat and humidity due to its tropical location.
-At 27 degrees Celsius (81 degrees Fahrenheit), the average temperature is 27 degrees, and the average humidity is 80%.
-Tai LGA has an approximate total area of 159 square kilometers with a mean temperature of 25 °C. There are several rivers and streams in the LGA, and the area's average humidity is reported to be 73%.
+At 27 degrees Celsius (81 degrees Fahrenheit), the average temperature is 27 degrees (or 81 degrees Fahrenheit), and the average humidity is 80%.
+Tai LGA has an approximate total area of 159 square kilometres with a mean temperature of 25 °C. There are several rivers and streams in the LGA, and the area's average humidity is reported to be 73%.